NHERI-SimCenter/SimCenterDocumentation/docstyle.md

 <summary><b>Bold face</b> </summary>

-Use bold formatting (**), for UI elements and at the beginning of notices.
+Use bold formatting for UI elements and at the beginning of notices.
 This includes names for buttons, menus, dialogs, windows, list items, or any other feature in the page or console that has a visible name.

-Don't use code font for UI elements, unless it's an element that meets the requirements for code font.
+Do not use code font for UI elements, unless it's an element that meets the requirements for code font.
 In that case, use both code font and bold.
 </details>

 ---------------------------